narfman0/GDXWorld/README.md

 updating the matrix, and rendering (after the objects you want affected have been rendered).
 Quick example here: https://code.google.com/p/box2dlights/wiki/HelloWorld

+One may use opengl 1 or 2 es, however, due to the shading centric nature of opengl 2, 2.0 is the preferred lighting method.
+It is strongly encouraged that the client uses opengl 2 es, so as to take advantage of hardware shader mastery for great justice.

 Project setup/Cold Start
 ------------------------